jmpessoa/lazandroidmodulewizard/demos/Eclipse/AppTFPNoGUIGraphicsBridgeDemo1/jni/readme.txt

 		--->> System.loadLibrary("freetype");

-	The code now will be:
+	The code now will stay that way:

 	//Load Pascal Library
 	static {